-Are the First Amendment free speech rights of e-cigarette manufacturers violated by a requirement that claims of reduced harm must be proven before they are advertised to the public and by a ban on free samples?
+The First Amendment free speech rights of e-cigarette manufacturers are not violated by a requirement that claims of reduced harm must be proven before they are advertised to the public, nor by a ban on free samples.

-More generally, a decision that pre-market review is unconstitutional would hamstring the ability to regulate deceptive advertising and promotions of any sort, no matter how harmful the deception.
-And a decision striking down the sampling ban would threaten the constitutionality of any regulation of product sales and distribution.
+More generally, a decision that pre-market review is unconstitutional would have hamstrung the ability to regulate deceptive advertising and promotions of any sort, no matter how harmful the deception.
+And a decision striking down the sampling ban would have threatened the constitutionality of any regulation of product sales and distribution.

 Public Good’s Contribution: Public Good represented a leading public health legal advocacy organization appearing as an amicus in the United States Court of Appeals for the D.C.
 Circuit.
 Public Good’s brief explained in detail that the pre-approval requirement for health claims was far from unique, and was necessitated by the sordid history of deceptive claims by the tobacco industry for a long succession of allegedly safer tobacco products.
 And, contrary to the e-cigarette manufacturers’ claims that they represented a new and different industry not tainted by that history, Public Good demonstrated the intertwined ownership and personnel of the vaping companies and the traditional tobacco companies, and showed the continuity of strategies of deception over time.
 Public Good also argued that sampling clearly failed to meet applicable standards for when conduct is sufficiently communicative to receive First Amendment protection, and indeed that the vaping companies’ arguments would rule out any regulation of product sales or distribution.
 Public Good also clarified the correct standard of review if the First Amendment were found to apply.